elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 is certainly convenient for Norwegian users, this is not a central or mandatory part of the tool assembly which is born as an international service and aims at maintaining this status.

-Data [sharing](sharing) and preservation is one of the key components of the FAIRtracks ecosystem.
+Data [Sharing](sharing) and preservation is one of the key components of the FAIRtracks ecosystem.
-Since genomic annotations (tracks) typically consist of secondary data files referring to primary data sources, they are often deposited together with the primary data.
+Since genomic annotations/tracks typically consist of secondary data files referring to primary data sources, they are often deposited together with the primary data.
 The aim of the minimal metadata model is to offer a greater level of granularity, providing each track with an identifier and enabling the possibility of analysis across datasets in an automatised fashion.
-In order to accomplish this a dedicated registry would typically be required.
-Given that such a registry does not yet exist, the current recommendation is to deposit FAIRtracks-compliant metadata files to {%tool "zenodo" %}, as this platform supports both Digital Object identifier (DOI) versioning and DOI reservation before publication.
+A dedicated registry would typically be required to accomplish this.
+Given that such a registry does not yet exist, the current recommendation is to deposit FAIRtracks-compliant metadata files to {%tool "zenodo" %}, as this platform supports both Digital Object Identifier (DOI) versioning and DOI reservation before publication.
 The identifiers on the metadata FAIRtracks object are then cross-linked with the actual data which is hosted e.g. in a [Track Hub](https://genome.ucsc.edu/goldenPath/help/hgTrackHubHelp.html) and registered in the {%tool "track-hub-registry" %}.

-Data and metadata organised in this fashion can then be discovered for [reuse](reusing) through {%tool "trackfind" %}, a search and curation engine for genomic tracks.
+Data and metadata organised in this fashion can be discovered for [Reusing](reusing) through {%tool "trackfind" %}, a search and curation engine for genomic tracks.
-TOOL TrackFind will import FAIRtracks-compliant metadata from e.g. TOOL Zenodo.
+{%tool "trackfind" %} will import FAIRtracks-compliant metadata from e.g. {%tool "zenodo" %}.
 This metadata can be accessed through hierarchical browsing or by search queries both through a web-based user interface and as a RESTful API.
 TrackFind supports advanced SQL-based queries that can be easily built into the user interface.